VectorZeroAI/RamPipe/README.md

 ### `rampipe pin /path/to/dir/ --overlay` does this:

+*IMPORTATNT NOTE: FIRST CHECK IF THE DIRECTORY HAS SUBMOUNTS, ABORT IF IT DOES, PROSEED IF IT DOESNT.*

 It creates an overlay over the directory, with the upper dir and working dir going to tmpfs (RAM).

 #### The command sequense (manual way of doing it):

 (assuming projekts at /data/projects is the dir you want to pin)

+*CHECK FOR SUBMOUNTS FIRST, IF NONE FOUND, PROSEED.*

 `mkdir -p /dev/shm/overlay-projects/upper /dev/shm/overlay-projekts/work`